Add your location to our "Readers Map" - using the link in righthand column

 from St Mary Magdalene Church - Monkton,

-St. Nicholas Church - St Nicholas-at-Wade
+St. Nicholas Church in St Nicholas-at-Wade,

-Minster Matters is, we hope, a very informative village newsletter run entirely by a small team of volunteers and aimed at keeping the community up to date with local news, events and village concerns.
+Minster Matters is, we hope, a very informative village magazine run entirely by a small team of volunteers and aimed at keeping the community up to date with local news, events and village concerns.

 Printed monthly, except for January, and consisting of between 28-32 pages (occasionally 36) at present, you’ll find everything that matters in the area from local interests and views, to services, useful numbers and contacts.
 With so much covered we’re sure you’ll enjoy the read!

-Whilst the editorial team try very hard to uphold an unbiased and factual approach to reporting news, and covering, wherever possible, both sides of a story, we also provide the opportunity for readers to respond with their own thoughts, which we endeavour to print in the newsletter, subject of course to the usual editors approval and space being available.
+Whilst the editorial team try very hard to uphold an unbiased and factual approach to reporting news, and covering, wherever possible, both sides of a story, we also provide the opportunity for readers to respond with their own thoughts, which we endeavour to print in the magazine, subject of course to the usual editors approval and space being available.

 Office opened officially by Marvyn Attwell on 18th December 2011

-Whilst Kelvin successfully produced the magazine with little or no help (except for his very willing band of deliverers) for quite a number of years, slowly he coerced more and more volunteers onto the team, and as at launch date of this website we had a regular group of 8 volunteers who work tirelessly each month to get it to the printers on time, and another group of approximately 30 people who took it upon themselves to go out in all weathers to deliver hard copies to all properties in the village.
-Further to this, since our expansion into audio versions we have another small group who have put themselves forward as readers for our CD issue, plus the editorial team has now grown to 11 and the delivery team to 35, but we are always interested in new people coming forward to help in anyway they can.
+Whilst Kelvin successfully produced the magazine with little or no help (except for his very willing band of deliverers) for quite a number of years, slowly he coerced more and more volunteers onto the team, and as at launch date of this website we had a regular group of 8 volunteers who worked tirelessly each month to get it to the printers on time, and another group of approximately 30 people who took it upon themselves to go out in all weathers to deliver hard copies to all properties in the village.
+Further to this, since our expansion into audio versions we have another small group who have put themselves forward as readers for our CD issue, plus the editorial team has now grown to 11 and the delivery team to over 50, but we are always interested in new people coming forward to help in anyway they can.